 It is ultimately a decision for the Coroner as to the type of post-mortem required, but we will do what we can to accommodate your concerns and wishes.

-‘Abroad’ means anywhere that is not within England and Wales, so ‘abroad’ includes Scotland and Ireland.
+‘Abroad’ means anywhere that is not in England and Wales, so ‘abroad’ includes Scotland and Ireland.
+There is no restriction on moving bodies within England and Wales.

 Your chosen funeral director should be able to help you with this.